 And when grout starts cracking and falling, water can seep behind the wall and cause major damage.

-From daily maintenance to grout replacement, here's your go-to, Ultimate Guide to grout cleaning and maintenance.
-Keep your grout clean, extend its life, and avoid premature time- and money-wasting grout replacement.
+From daily maintenance to grout replacement, here's how to care for grout.
+Keep your grout clean, extend its life, and avoid premature time-and-money-wasting grout replacement.

 A daily wiping-and-spraying routine after your bath or shower is essential to keep your tiles clean and prevent premature staining and damage.
 Sure, it might seem a little annoying, but it'll save you tons of work in the long run.